ecschuetz/TWS-API-Historical-Data-Manager/README.md

 - Press 'Connect' to run the given arguments from the API-Config TWS Panel and the Input Panel.(see <a href="https://github.com/ecschuetz/TWS-API-Historical-Data-Manager/blob/master/RealtimeStreaming.m">RealtimeStreaming.m</a>)

-- Press 'Receive Data' button to get the historical Data from your liveStream (see Plotting.m)
+- Press 'Receive Data' button to get the historical Data from your liveStream (see <a href="https://github.com/ecschuetz/TWS-API-Historical-Data-Manager/blob/master/Plotting.m">Plotting.m</a>)

 - Select Input and Output arguments to build your own neural Network with nftool

-- Press the 'Neural Net Fitting' button (see neuralNetFitting.m)
+- Press the 'Neural Net Fitting' button (see <a href="https://github.com/ecschuetz/TWS-API-Historical-Data-Manager/blob/master/neuralNetFitting.m">neuralNetFitting.m</a>)

 - Save the historical Data by clicking 'Save to .xls'.